cameronmathis/COMP4300/Project2/README.md

 >Please enter a word:

-Enter any word and hit enter.
+Type any word and hit enter.

-Once you are done run:
+Once you are done simulating the GPR run:

 	$ ./gpr.sh clean

-This will clean up the folder.
+This will clean up the project folder.

 Notes